sumn2u/learn-javascript/en/interview-questions/basic-level.md

 Object constructor:

-i.The simplest way to create an empty object is using the Object constructor.
+i.
+The simplest way to create an empty object is using the Object constructor.
 Currently this approach is not recommended.
 ``` js
 var object = new Object();
 ```